 Here’s a brief description of the purpose of each option:

 1. Modify Balance: This link gives you the ability to add or subtract hours from the PTO account, as well as enter a description explaining why you’re doing so.
-If you don’t set all balances for employees at once, as explained in the article Configuring your Organizations PTO Settings, you’ll need to set an initial balance for each person using this link.
-This link is also helpful for making balance adjustments or for giving an employee additional time off, like comp time.
+If you don’t set all balances for employees at once, as explained in the article Initializing or Updating PTO Balances, you’ll need to set an initial balance for each person using this setting.
+This setting is also helpful for making balance adjustments or for giving an employee additional time off, like comp time.

-2. Edit Accrual Rate: When you configured a PTO policy, as explained in the Configuring your Organizations PTO Settings article, you provided a default annual accrual amount (80 hours for example).
+2. Edit Accrual Rate: When you configured a PTO policy, as explained in the Create or Edit a PTO Policy article, you provided a default annual accrual amount (80 hours for example).
 Each new person is automatically configured to receive that default annual amount.
 If the annual amount increases the longer someone has been with your company, you can define additional automatic tiers by clicking the years-of-service tiers link.
 Note that you can also override these default amounts on a person-by-person basis.

 3. Remove Policy: If an employee shouldn’t have access to a particular PTO account, you can select this option and remove it from their profile.
 Note that this will permanently remove any transaction history for this person as it relates to the deleted PTO account.
 Also note that when you add a new PTO policy, it’s automatically assigned to every employee’s profile.
 You can determine which employees to apply a policy to by following these instructions.

 Once you’ve set the initial balance for a person, you'll see an additional button below the Request Time Off button that reads Balance Details.
 Both of these buttons are available to the employee when they login to their account.
 Here’s a brief description of purpose of those two buttons:

 - Request Time Off: This is the button the employee will use to request time off.
 As an administrator you’ll also have access to this button, allowing you to submit a PTO request on behalf of an employee.
 This article explains how an employee submits time off requests using this form.